 Brainstorm activities that you can do to respect your body more - maybe you decide to focus on improving sleep hygiene, or maybe you decide to listen to your body more when it tells you it needs a break from the HIIT workouts for something more restorative, like a walk.
 What are some things that you do for a friend to show your respect?
 Cook them a meal?
 Spend time talking to them on the phone and being a positive voice and light in their life?
 Join them on a walk to enjoy nature and some company?
 Practice doing these things for yourself - you deserve respect!

 Wear clothes that fit!

-This is a big one - why do we feel the need to squeeze into jeans that not only look terrible, but feel uncomfortable?
-No one knows the size but you - and the correct size is usually so much more flattering!
+This is a big one - why do we feel the need to squeeze into clothes that are uncomfortable just because they may be a certain size?
+No one knows the size but you!
 I am all for keeping a range of sizes in the house, but not to one day "fit into the skinny jeans".
 Rather, weight fluctuates, bodies change and we all have different seasons of life.
 If you decide to hang on to clothes that do not fit your current season of life, consider keeping them in storage in another room so you have access to them, but they aren't staring you in the face when you open your closet.
 Then, purchase clothes that actually fit your body as it is today.
 You deserve to feel comfortable in your clothes!

 Move your body in a way that feels good for YOU!